simhey314/pet-clinic/README.md

 # pet-clinic
-A whole spring application example
+A whole spring application example.

 Its like the https://github.com/spring-projects/spring-petclinic